andrewtong/ursa/README.md

 For example, the word 'distinguish' can be claimed to be unrecognizable from 'dustkngosh'.  **By applying this theory, I am able to compare words only knowing the length of the 'correct' word, since incorrect words reveal themselves beyond a determined score threshold.
-The benefit of this is that I am able to apply partioning methods at linear speeds to significantly expedite runtime since the algorithm never has to search for a sequence, circumventing the usage of sequence matching algorithms that run in polynomial time!.**
+The benefit of this is that I am able to apply partioning methods at linear speeds (at the most optimal case) to significantly expedite runtime since the algorithm never has to search for a sequence, circumventing the usage of sequence matching algorithms that run in polynomial time!.**

 ##**So what are the consequences of this?**
 URSA is capable of running at extreme speeds compared to various other string matching algorithms: